-What to Do in Naxos?
+What are the best things to do in Naxos?

-The best things to do in Naxos include dining, shopping, and getting incredibly lost in Naxos Town, swimming and sunbathing at the endless, golden beaches, exploring the archaeological ruins of Apollo Temple and the Temple of Demeter, visiting traditional Chalki village (and its Kitron distillery), hiking some of the many mountain trails, gazing at the Byzantine frescoes in the ancient churches, and catching the sunset from a perch over the ferry port, from Apollo Temple, or from a mountaintop (Rotunda Cafe in Apeiranthos village has an especially great sunset terrace).
+The best things to do in Naxos include dining, shopping, and getting incredibly lost in Naxos Town, swimming and sunbathing at the endless, golden beaches, exploring the archaeological ruins of Apollo Temple and the Temple of Demeter, visiting traditional Chalki village (and its Kitron distillery), windsurfing and kitesurfing, hiking some of the many mountain trails, gazing at the Byzantine frescoes in the ancient churches, and catching the sunset from a perch over the ferry port, from Apollo Temple, or from a mountaintop (Rotunda Cafe in Apeiranthos village has an especially great sunset terrace).

-Be sure to leave yourself plenty of time to get lost in the maze-like streets of Naxos Town: shop and dine in the Chora, stroll to Apollo Temple along the narrow pathway jutting into the sea, explore the Venetian castle ruins, and enjoy a sunset cocktail from one of the small bars above.
+Be sure to leave yourself plenty of time to get lost in the maze-like streets of Naxos Town: shop and dine in Chora, stroll to Apollo Temple along the narrow pathway jutting into the sea, explore the Venetian castle ruins, and enjoy a sunset cocktail from one of the small bars above.

 If you are only staying for a couple of days and will be staying in Naxos Town or at one of the beach towns, there is no need to rent a car on Naxos.
 Naxos Town is very walkable, and the island’s bus system has frequent routes between the beach towns and Naxos Town (the bus system hub).
 If you don’t have a car, pre-arranged transfer provided by your hotel or through a private car service is the easiest way to get from the Naxos airport or ferry port to your hotel.